tidle/PyLoopover/README.md

 1. Install python 3 [here](https://www.python.org/downloads/release/python-372/)
 2. Open a command prompt
 3. Navigate to the folder that you downloaded PyLoopover to using `cd`
-4. Run `pip install pygame`
+4. Run `pip3 install pygame`
 5. Close the command prompt
-6. Open the PyLoopover folder, and double click main.py to start
+6. Open the PyLoopover folder, and double click main.py to start.
-### MacOS
-1. Install python 3
-2. I have no idea how to do this on a mac.
-3. Run setup.sh, i suppose
-4. It might work
-5. No guarantees
-6. Run `python3 main.py`, and cross your fingers
-### BSD
-1. ...
-2. See Linux
 ## High DPI
-**How to make High DPI screens display PyLoopover**
+**How to make High DPI screens display PyLoopover Properly**
 1. Open `config.py` in a text editor
 2. Find the lines that say `width=`, `height=`, and `stats_height=`
 3. Double the numbers after the =